abregoviviana/cis4973/README.md

 If you would also like to learn more about the services and solutions AWS provides, you can go [here](https://www.aws.training/).

 ### [Linux](https://www.kernel.org/category/about.html)
 Created by Linus Torvalds, Linux is a open-source operating system and a clone of the Unix operating system.
+With Linux, you can either download the kernel or the distribution system.
+For a first time user, downloading a distribution system is the recommended option as it comes

 Date of Completion: TBD